-Sautéed Vegetables make the perfect quick side dish.
+Sautéed Vegetables make the quick, perfect side dish.
 They are so flavorful and come together in no time.
+Serve this vegetable saute with your lunch, dinner, or for the holidays!

 In this post, I am going to show you how I make almost any vegetable delicious.
-Sautéing them with lots of flavor is a good way to be able to eat vegetables AND enjoy them.
+Sautéing them with lots of flavors is a good way to eat lots of veggies AND enjoy them.

 These days, I am always making some form of sautéed vegetables.
 Some are quick and easy with pre-cut and packaged vegetables.
-And sometimes I cut the vegetables.
-Regardless of whatever vegetables you choose, the principle is the same.
+And sometimes I cut the different veggies myself.
+Regardless of whatever vegetables you choose, the principle for this easy sautéed vegetables recipe is the same.

 Sautéed Vegetables Ingredients